Random | Best Random Tools

 They are, however, successful in discovering that Pennywise is actually an ancient creature feeding off of Derry.
 The movie shows the kids getting to know Pennywise on a less, uh, deep level.

-• Beverly Marsh Becomes A Damsel In Distress In The Film on Random Horrifying Things That Happened In Book 'IT' Way Too Awful for Movies
+• The Slingshot Weapon Was Changed To A Bolt Gun In The Movie on Random Horrifying Things That Happened In Book 'IT' Way Too Awful for Movies

 • The Different Timeline From The Books Means Pennywise Will Visit Modern America In Part 2 on Random Horrifying Things That Happened In Book 'IT' Way Too Awful for Movies